mahoney1/_older_fab-samples-work/commpaper-README.md

 <details><summary>Ins and Outs, Attractions of Commercial Paper Investment</summary>

 Investors (who buy Commercial Paper) are attracted as they agree to buy them at a discount (say $4.94m) on the face value (eg $5m) and obtain a higher yield than if they were simply gaining interest in a bank (eg. 2% interest on $4.95m today = $5m in 6 months time).
 The difference represents a 'premium' for carrying the risk of a debt/loan that is unsecured (unlike a bank) - which is where credit risk and ratings comes in.
-The actual yield from the investment chosen is in effect $10k greater.
+The actual yield from the investment chosen is in effect $10k greater (in this example).

-Once an issuing corporation becomes established in the commercial paper marketplace, it builds a high credit rating (risk affects how much discount investors seek) - in fact, it is often cheaper (for a blue chip company) to draw on a commercial paper than on a bank line of credit, I mentioned marketplace: even during a 6-9 month period, a commercial paper can be bought and sold before the Commercial Paper reaches its maturity date: the day when the current investor (or owner) 'redeems' the paper bond with MagnetoCorp and gets its $5m (face value) back.
+Once an issuing corporation becomes established in the commercial paper marketplace, it builds a high credit rating (risk affects how much discount investors seek) - in fact, it is often cheaper (for a blue chip company) to draw on a commercial paper than on a bank line of credit.

+I mentioned marketplace: even during a 6-9 month period, a commercial paper can be bought and sold before the Commercial Paper reaches its maturity date: the day when the current investor (or owner) 'redeems' the paper bond with MagnetoCorp and gets its $5m (face value) back.

 </p>